-“Will you shut up, man?”: Biden campaign sells T-shirt with the most memorable phrase of that insane presidential debate
+‘Will you shut up, man?’: Biden sells T-shirt with the most memorable phrase of an insane debate

 — PBS NewsHour (@NewsHour) September 30, 2020

 Needless to say, Biden’s plea quickly went viral.
-It went so viral, matter of fact, that the Biden campaign started quickly selling “Will You Shut Up, Man” T-shirts before the debate was even over.
+It went so viral, matter of fact, that the Biden campaign started selling “Will You Shut Up, Man” T-shirts before the debate was even over.

 “Will you shut up, man.” –@JoeBiden https://t.co/AQHZdedSxf